 Archer’s attorneys, in conjunction with Archer Public Affairs, are at the forefront of marijuana legalization, and are trusted advisors to the public sector, helping governments grapple with responsible regulations that safeguard both public safety and business enterprise.
 This background, coupled with our experience representing highly regulated industries, creates a synergy within our practice group to help clients make sound, informed choices to comply with existing laws while adopting agile, forward-thinking strategies for future expansion.

-Although the interplay of Federal and State laws can be confusing and inconsistent, Archer’s Cannabis Law Practice helps clients navigate this innovative, emerging industry responsibly, ethically and realistically, to ensure thoughtful, strategic success.
+Although the interplay of federal and state laws can be confusing and inconsistent, Archer’s Cannabis Law Group helps clients navigate this innovative, emerging industry responsibly, ethically and realistically, to ensure thoughtful, strategic success.

 Disclaimer: Using, possessing, distributing and/or selling marijuana is illegal under federal law, regardless of any state law.
 Businesses and individuals should be aware that compliance with state law does not assure compliance with federal law.
 Federal laws may be enforced in the future.
 Legal advice provided by Archer & Greiner is designed to counsel clients regarding the existing and/or proposed cannabis law.
 No legal advice we give is intended to provide any guidance or assistance in violating federal law.